RSFT functors for strong cobordisms and applications: Generalized constraints and higher genus invariants

-Let $2^{\N^3}$ denote the category of subsets of $\N^2\times(\N\cup \{\infty\})$, the arrow from $V$ to $W$ is an inclusion $W\subset V$. $2^{\N^3}$ is a monoidal category where the monoidal structure is given by taking the union.
-We use $\SFT(Y)$ to denote the full SFT as an $IBL_\infty$ algebra in the sense of Definition \ref{def:curved_IBL'} for a contact manifold $Y$. \begin{theorem} Let $Y$ be a contact manifold, we define $\mathrm{T}(V):=\{(m,n,k)|\SFT(Y) \text{ has } (m,n)_k \text{ torsion}\}$.
-Then $\mathrm{T}:\cont \to 2^{\N^3}$ is a covariant monoidal functor. \end{theorem} \begin{remark} For the proof of Theorem \ref{thm:torsion}, we only need to construct $\SFT(Y)$ to the same extent as \cite[Theorem 3.10]{MZ22}, which is expected from \cite{SFT,ishikawa2018construction}.
-It is also expected that one can generalize the construction in \cite{pardon2019contact}, in particular, proving the existence of implicit atlases with cell-like stratification.
-One of the main differences is that gluing parameters are subject to more relations if we allow cycles to be created, and we may not be able to find a ``free basis" to build a topological manifold with boundary like $(G_{II})_{T/}$ in the proof of \cite[Theorem 3.10]{MZ22}. \end{remark} \begin{remark}[Analog of planarity] Given an $IBL_\infty$ augmentation $\epsilon$, then we have similar constructions of linearization to construct another $IBL_\infty$ structure $p^{k,l,g}_{\epsilon}$ such that $p^{k,l,g}_{\epsilon}=0$ whenever $l=0$.
+Let $2^{\N^3}$ denote the category of subsets of $\N^2\times(\N\cup \{\infty\})$, where the arrow from $V$ to $W$ is an inclusion $W\subset V$. $2^{\N^3}$ is a monoidal category where the monoidal structure is given by taking the union.
+We use $\SFT(Y)$ to denote the full SFT as an $IBL_\infty$ algebra in the sense of Definition \ref{def:curved_IBL'} for a contact manifold $Y$. \begin{theorem} Let $Y$ be a contact manifold, we define $\mathrm{T}(V):=\{(m,n,k)|\SFT(Y) \text{ has an } (m,n)_k \text{ torsion}\}$.
+Then $\mathrm{T}:\cont \to 2^{\N^3}$ is a covariant monoidal functor. \end{theorem} \begin{remark} For the proof of Theorem \ref{thm:torsion}, we only need to construct $\SFT(Y)$ to the same extent as \cite[Theorem 3.10]{MZ22}.
+That is, upon fixing some extra choices, we can define the virtual counts of moduli spaces and define $IBL_\infty$ algebras of a contact manifold and $IBL_\infty$ morphisms of an exact cobordism.
+But there is no need to establish the homotopy invariance of those structures with respect to different choices made in the construction. \end{remark} \begin{remark}[Analog of planarity] Given an $IBL_\infty$ augmentation $\epsilon$, then we have similar constructions of linearization to construct another $IBL_\infty$ structure $p^{k,l,g}_{\epsilon}$ such that $p^{k,l,g}_{\epsilon}=0$ whenever $l=0$.
 As a consequence, we arrive at an $IBL_\infty$ structure in the sense of Definition \ref{def:IBL}.
 Then we can introduce the analog of pointed morphisms and the analog of orders in the context of $IBL_\infty$ algebras, which in the SFT case considers holomorphic curves passing through a fixed point in the symplectization.
 Moreover, we will have a grid of orders as in the case of torsions above.
-However, it is a much harder task to find examples with holomorphic curves with higher genera. \end{remark}
+However, it is a much harder task to find examples with holomorphic curves of higher genera. \end{remark}

 \Addresses